ArtS/arts.github.com/_posts/2016-07-09-how-to-set-default-selected-value-on-drop-down-list-from-database.md

 - [ASP.NET.MVC DropDownLists with enums][2]
 - [DropDownListFor with Dictionaries in ASP.NET MVC and why SelectList wants to kill you][3]

-As highlighed previously in [one of those articles][3], it's easy to get confused and stuck when trying to specify selected or default value for drop down lists.
+As highlighted previously in [one of those articles][3], it's easy to get confused and stuck when trying to specify selected or default value for dropdown lists.
 The problem stems from the fact that, first and foremost, MSDN documentation is terrible for those things, and secondly because of the approach that Microsoft took, trying to build "one-size-fits-all" solution.
 But let's not get too philosophical here and get down to the ground.

 ## 'Default' and 'Selected' values - why do we need two?
-There's two ways to specify which item is selected in a drop down list, and this is the main source of confusion and problems.
+There are two ways to specify which item is selected in a dropdown list, and this is the main source of confusion and problems.
 There are two distinct scenarios:

-1. Page is loaded for the first time and the dropdown selection is set to some default value, say 'US' for the country selection.
+1. The page is loaded for the first time and the dropdown selection is set to some default value, say 'US' for the country selection.
-2. Page is loaded with real data, and the dropdown selection is set to a value that user had chosen previously.
+2. The page is loaded with real data, and the dropdown selection is set to a value that user had chosen previously.

 ## How to specify default value
-Let's say you have a class 'Country' with two properties, 'Id' and 'Name', and you want to display a drop down list with country selection, where Australia is pre-selected by default (because naturalliy you expect that most of your users will be from Australia).
+Let's say you have a class 'Country' with two properties, 'Id' and 'Name', and you want to display a dropdown list with the country selection, where Australia is pre-selected by default (because naturally, you expect that most of your users will be from Australia).

-There's at least two ways you can do that: either by using a helper class `SelectList` which creates a collection of `SelectListItem` instances, or by creating that collection manually in the controller.
+There are at least two ways you can do that: either by using a helper class `SelectList` which creates a collection of `SelectListItem` instances or by creating that collection manually in the controller.

 ### Use SelectList in the view